bbqkees/EMS-Wiki/README.md

 Other names or versions of the EMS bus are EMS+, EMS Plus, EMS2, EMS2.0, Heatronic and Heatronic 3.
 Junkers and Nefit also call it '2-Draht-Bus-System' or '2-wire-bus'.

-This repository is a collection of EMS protocol- and device documentation gathered from public sources like other Github repositories.<br>
+This repository is a collection of EMS protocol- and device documentation gathered from public sources like other Github repositories and of course my older [documentation](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz).<br>
 Will be filled in bit by bit.<br>
 <br>
 See the [Documentation folder](https://github.com/bbqkees/EMS-Wiki/tree/master/Documentation) for all information.